holoviz-topics/holoSeq/README.md

 *Help wanted.
 PR and suggestions welcomed.*

 This is new work in progress.
 Development started in late October 2024.
+It was transferred into the Holoviz-topics repository on 27 November 2024

 A draft framework [description and specification is here.](https://github.com/fubar2/holoSeq/blob/main/HoloSeqOverview.md).

 ## Core idea: Features on intervals arranged along linear axes for browsing